Control Electrician Visa Sponsorship Jobs in Ohio

 Which companies sponsor visas for control electricians in Ohio?

 Large manufacturers with automated production facilities are the most active sponsors for control electricians in Ohio.
-Honda's manufacturing complex in Marysville, Ford's operations in the Toledo area, Procter and Gamble's facilities in Cincinnati, and major automotive suppliers throughout the state have historically filed H-1B and other work visa petitions for skilled trades and controls specialists.
+Honda's manufacturing complex in Marysville, Ford's operations in the Toledo area, Procter and Gamble's facilities in Cincinnati, and major automotive suppliers throughout the state have historically filed H-1B visa and other work visa petitions for skilled trades and controls specialists.
 Staffing firms supporting industrial automation projects also sponsor in Ohio.

 Which visa types are most common for control electrician roles in Ohio?